nolanwhy/AntiAFK/README.md

 ---

 Ownership Statement
 This AntiAFK plugin is an original creation owned exclusively by Neast.
-All rights to the source code, configurations, and any other part of the plugin are reserved to [Your Name].
+All rights to the source code, configurations, and any other part of the plugin are reserved to Neast.
 No individual or entity is permitted to reproduce, copy, redistribute, or modify this plugin without the express permission of Neast.

 Any infringement of this policy will be handled in accordance with applicable copyright laws.